Fareusz/NoSzpaku/README.md

 # Dependencies

-> pip install python-dotenv os requests spotipy json time
+> pip install python-dotenv requests spotipy

 # WARNING ⚠️ How to make it work?